How to Make Italian Soffritto

 - Bell Peppers: Add the same amount as the carrot and celery.

-- Diced Meat: Try adding pancetta, guanciale, or bacon to the soffritto at the beginning of cooking to add flavor, such as in my Italian Pasta e Fagioli Recipe.
-Reduce the overall amount of oil or butter, as the meat will render fat as it cooks.
+- Diced Meat: Add pancetta, guanciale, or bacon to the soffritto with slightly less fat at the beginning of cooking to add flavor, such as in my pasta e fagioli recipe.

-- Wine: Adding 1/2 cup of red wine or white wine adds a great flavor undertone to any dish.
+- Wine: Add a 1/2 cup of red wine or white wine for a slightly different flavor.
 Add this at the end of cooking time to deglaze the pan.

-- Tomato Paste: This is common in some recipes such as Italian Beef Short Rib Ragu.
-Add towards the end of cooking and mix well with vegetables.
+- Tomato Paste: This is a common addition in some recipes such as Italian short rib ragu.
+Add towards the end of cooking and mix well with the vegetables.

 How to Make Italian Soffritto

-- Using a sharp knife, cut the onion, carrot, and celery into small, even pieces.
+- Wash and peel the vegetables.
+Then use a sharp knife to cut the onion, carrot, and celery into small, even pieces.
 Use the method you prefer to cut the vegetables; perfection is not required!

-- Add extra virgin olive oil to the pan or pot and set over medium heat.
-When the oil starts shimmering, add the diced vegetables and cook, stirring often.
-(If you’re adding meat, add it now.)
+- Heat the extra virgin olive oil in your pan or pot over medium heat.
+Add the diced vegetables when the oil begins to shimmer.
+Begin to cook, stirring often.
+If you’re adding meat, add it now.

-- Turn it down to low heat as needed, and continue to sauté until golden.
+- Reduce the heat to low and sauté until golden.
 This will take at least 5-7 minutes or up to 20 minutes.
 This depends on how much they need to cook for the specific recipe you are using.

 - When the soffritto is 2-3 minutes from being done, add the garlic, herbs, spices, or wine if desired.
-Stir and keep cooking for 1-2 minutes, then add the rest of the ingredients for the recipe you’re cooking.
-Enjoy this soffritto in your favorite Italian recipe!
+Stir and keep cooking for 1-2 minutes.
+At this point, your soffritto is ready to be used in your Italian recipe.

 My Pro Tips